claimvantage/force-metadata-jdbc-driver/README.md

 ![Sample ERD](sample-erd.png)

-## Building
+## Jar file

-Use Ant to generate the Jar file: the script merges all the classes into one Jar file.
+Use Ant to generate the Jar file: the build.xml merges all the classes into one Jar file.
 Or use your favourite Java IDE to accomplish the same thing.
 The code will now compile using Java 1.8.

+A pre-built Jar is available in the [dist](dist) folder.

 ## Using